Table of Contents

 6. Products and Materials Made from Captured Carbon

 Once removed from the atmosphere, carbon can be used to make many products and materials, including carbon fiber, graphene, and cement.
-The construction industry is one of the biggest emitters of carbon dioxide, so replacing standard materials with ones made from sequestered CO2 would have a huge impact.
-All of these materials industries are poised to see huge growth in the coming years, and investing in them helps promote market growth, which can lower the cost of materials and make them more accessible to customers.
+The construction industry is one of the biggest emitters of carbon dioxide, so replacing standard materials with ones made from sequestered CO2 could have a huge impact.
+All of these materials industries are poised to see huge growth in the coming years, and investing in them helps promote market growth, which may lower the cost of materials and help make them more accessible to customers.

 7. Tree-Planting Companies and Sustainable Forestry